eProsima/Integration-Service-Deprecated/README.md

 @enduml
 ``` # End

 This bridge is a concrete implementation of a **bidirectional** bridge, and again, its behaviour can be replicated with the correct configuration of a bidirectional bridge.
-Default NGSIv2 bridge libraries (*librsrtpsngsiv2bridgelib.so* and *libngsiv2rtpsbridge.so*) are amongs the builtin, but not installed by default.
+A example of NGSIv2 bridge libraries (*librsrtpsngsiv2bridgelib.so* and *libngsiv2rtpsbridge.so*) can be found on [**FIROS2**](https://github.com/eProsima/firos2).
 These libraries look for *transformFromNGSIv2* and *transformToNGSIv2* functions in the transformation library.